Many people have childhood memories of firing a .22 rifle for the first time.

 Another popular choice is the 36 Grain Hollow Point Copper Plated rounds by Winchester.

-Perfect for any occasion, these rounds can be used to kill vermin around the barn, hunt squirrel, or practice shooting targets.
+Perfect for any occasion, these rounds can be used to kill vermin around the barn, hunt squirrels, or practice shooting targets.

 If you’re looking for ammo to use specifically for range training, we recommend CCI Standard Velocity 40 Grain LRN ammo.